-It is vital to take the correct steps when a business encounters financial difficulty, or any compliance breaches could prove costly – both from a personal and a commercial stand-point.
+It is vital to take the correct steps when a business encounters financial difficulty, such as bankruptcy and insolvency.
+Or any compliance breaches could prove costly – both from a personal and a commercial stand-point.

 If your company is struggling financially, please contact us for a confidential discussion.
 We help directors, sole traders and individuals with:

 We can guide you through this uncertain time, ensuring you do not fall foul of the rules, and defending any other claims that are made against you.

 We also act on behalf of creditors and insolvency practitioners seeking to recover money due to them.